Over 50 clinical trials with a single focus:Improve lives

 VIGOR-ALS – VIGOR-ALS is an open-label extension clinical trial of tirasemtiv in patients with ALS who completed participation in VITALITY-ALS.
 The primary endpoint of the trial is the incidence of adverse events in the patient population.
 Secondary endpoints include the time to events such as death or the first use of assisted ventilation or respiratory insufficiency; decline from baseline in percent predicted SVC, ALSFRS-R; and the slope of change from baseline in percent predicted SVC and ALSFRS-R. For more information about the trial, click here.

 CK-2127107 (CK-107) has been the subject of five completed Phase 1 clinical trials in healthy volunteers evaluating its safety, tolerability, bioavailability, pharmacokinetics, and pharmacodynamics.
-CK-107 is currently the subject of two Phase 2 clinical trials and one Phase 1b clinical trial.
+CK-107 is currently the subject of three Phase 2 clinical trials and one Phase 1b clinical trial.

 In collaboration with Astellas, Cytokinetics is conducting a Phase 2 clinical trial designed to assess the effect of CK-107 on multiple measures of muscle function in both ambulatory and non-ambulatory patients with Type II, Type III, and Type IV SMA.
 For more information about the trial, click here.